 Stoney Squaw Trail is a 2.6 mile moderately trafficked out and back trail located near Alberta, Alberta, Canada that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.

 Short, under an hour up, hike through thick woods on trail with lots of roots which didn't seem to stop the dozen or so bikers we saw grinding their way up.
 Not much of a clear view point at the top, but worth the exercise.
 Missed the trail as it veered a sharp left about 200m from summit, the trail follows a small ridge straight at this section, it's well travelled and easy to do, until you realize you're walking down when you shouldn't be.
 The trail does loop around back to the main after going past the summit.